-- Not discussing payments with your partner.
-If your partner becomes a secondary cardholder on your account, or if you apply for joint account status, it’s important to be clear on how and when you will both make payments towards the balance of the credit card.
-Discussing this before you apply for a new card or balance transfer will reduce the risk of confusion or other issues down the track.
+- Not discussing payments.
+If you're sharing a balance transfer credit card account (whether it's a joint account or otherwise), it’s important to be clear on how and when you and the other person will make payments towards the balance of the credit card.
+Discuss this before you apply for a new card or balance transfer to help reduce the risk of confusion and other issues down the track.

 - Not checking the revert rate.
 The low balance transfer interest rate is only available during the introductory period on the card.
 When this period ends, any outstanding debt from a balance transfer will attract a higher standard interest rate until it is paid off in full.

 - Balance transfer fees.
 You might have to pay a balance transfer fee when the debt is moved onto the new card, which could add to the overall costs involved.
 Weigh up the card fees with your partner to decide if this option is worth it for both of you.